-BbLearn allows you to maintain all of your course content within one "Master Course" instead of having to maintain multiple BbLearn course spaces.
-If your course is cross-listed or joint-listed, the sections will typically be AUTOMATICALLY merged into a "Master Course" containing the students from each merged section.
-Directed Study courses can not be merged with other course offerings.
-(See Faculty Staff Handbook section 4130 C-3 for more information).
-However, if you teach multiple sections of the same course or hold a "Meets Together" class, you MUST request a MANUAL course merge by filling out the Course Merge Request.
+BbLearn allows you to maintain all of your course content within one "[MERGE]" instead of having to maintain multiple BbLearn course spaces.
+If you teach multiple sections of the same course or hold a "Meets Together" class, request a course merge by filling out the Course Merge Request.

 BbLearn will display the appropriate course title for the section a student is registered in.
-However, each student will actually work directly inside the "Master Course" and will never see course content stored within the "Child Course" section.
+However, each student will actually work directly inside the "[MERGE]" and will never see course content stored within the "Child course" section.
 Student enrollment maintenance such as adds, drops, and section changes are AUTOMATICALLY updated throughout the semester.

-ATTENTION Student work cannot be transferred to a merged "MASTER COURSE".
-You may not want to request a merge if students have already submitted course work.
+ATTENTION Student work cannot be transferred to a "[MERGE]" course.
+You do not want to request a merge if students have already submitted course work.

 Course Merge Help

-Once course sections are merged into a "Master Course" (either automatically via BANNER or manually by Instructor request), your BbLearn course list will display a "MASTER_COURSE" containing the student enrollments for each section.
-Listed directly underneath it will appear all of its attached "CHILD_COURSE" sections.
+Once course sections are merged into a "[MERGE]", your BbLearn course list will display a "[MERGE]" containing the student enrollments for each section.
+Listed directly underneath it will appear all of its attached "Child course" sections.

 - Can I communicate with each section independently, even if they're merged?

 Yes.
 Each section will remain in your BbLearn course list as a "Child course".
 Although you won't use the child courses to deliver content (because your content will be uploaded to the [MERGE]), you can use these "Child courses" to Send Email to each section of students.

 - Should I turn on the "Child Course," or the "Master Course," or both?